microsoft/testbase/Samples/Package/Functional/Calculator-Appium-Charp-Sample/README.md

 To run test cases, following the guide to [install and run Windows Application Driver](https://github.com/microsoft/WinAppDriver/blob/master/README.md#installing-and-running-windows-application-driver).

 ### Build
-Run *Tests/build.ps1* in PowerShell to build, then find the binaries under *drop* folder.
+Enter *Tests* folder and run *build.ps1* in PowerShell to build, then find the binaries under *drop* folder.

 ## Upload to Test Base
 1. Prepare the package binaries